joey-qytyku/OS-90-fixed/docs/Scheduler.md

 Processes when in user or kernel mode are preemptible.

-## Paging and Contexts

-We do not use separate page directories for each process.
-Only a certain number of PDs are exposed to the process that can be used for program data.
-These are copied to a global page directory when context switching.

-Switching to a kernel thread does load CR3 and flush TLB because kernel memory is always mapped to the same location.

 # TSS and IO Permissions

 OS/90 supports emulation of IO instructions for userspace software, but when the kernel needs to run virtual 8086 mode to perform system tasks, IO must be directly sent to hardware.
 There are two ways of doing this.